FortinetCloudCSE/k8s-201-workshop/content/09egresstraffic/Task9_1_Understanding_Egress_rules.md

   }
 }
 ```
+you can use `kubectl logs -f -l app=multus -n kube-system` to check the log for how detail about net-attach-log creationg etc.,

 - create application deployment
 when create application, we will use annotation to associate application with **NAD** we just created